rmdhnsyahrul/react-intercom/README.md

     created_at: new Date() // Signup date as a Unix timestamp };
 ```
+note:
-note: change your app id to integrate intercom web with your intercom admin```
+- change your app id to integrate intercom web with your intercom admin in index.js

 ## Running the project
 ```bash